damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

     - Contests
         - Did the contest(s) effectively build our brand and connecting with our target audience?
 - Make sure contacts/ leads gathered from event are with marketing and categorized under specific event campaign.
+- Sales team and BDR's will have 3 days after event lead list sent to claim leads and add notes before bulk after event outreach will occur.
 - Follow up with leads from event within 5 business days after event ends.

 ## Speaker Portal<a name="speakerportal"></a>